annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 MultiExit Loop Vectorization
 -------------------------------------------------

 Vectorization of loops with multiple exits has always been an attractive but challenging task.
 The last attempt to improve the situation with handling multi-exit loops in general and data-dependent exit loops in particular was taken by Philip several years ago.
 Here is a corresponding discussion on llvm-dev list https://lists.llvm.org/pipermail/llvm-dev/2019-September/134998.html and Philip’s notes on github https://github.com/preames/public-notes/blob/master/multiple-exit-vectorization.rst.
-The goal of this write-up is to kick-off a discussion which should finally define our vision and achieve progress in this critical but difficult task.
+The goal of this write-up is to kick-off a discussion which should helpfinally define our vision and achieve progress in this critical but difficult task.

-This document is divided into three sections: First, we discuss the general approach to support vectorization when we have data dependent exits, including the formulae for predicates, legality constraints and the cost model.
-We go through this same discussion in the second part where we identify a simpler approach compared to the general one.
-Finally, in the very last section, we discuss how we could reduce this simpler approach to just a stand-alone pass run before the loop vectorizer.
+This document is divided into multiple sections: First, we discuss the general approach to support vectorization when we have data dependent exits, including the formulae for predicates, legality constraints and the cost model.
+We go through this same discussion in the second part where we identify a variant of the general approach which does not need predication.

 :Authors:
   Yevgeny Brevnov,